 Notably, relatively few Americans qualify for filing and withholding relief in mutuality requirement states.
-Currently, only about 23 percent of US residents live in states that forgo an individual income tax, and only about 13 percent of US residents live in states that offer a meaningful safe harbor for both filing and withholding.
+Currently, only about 23 percent of US residents live in states that forgo an individual income tax, and only about 16 percent of US residents live in states that offer a meaningful safe harbor for both filing and withholding.
 When all states that offer any kind of safe harbor are considered, even states like Ohio and Oklahoma that maintain withholding thresholds of only \$300, only 49 percent of US residents live in a state that offers any form of day- or income-based filing or withholding safe harbor.
-As such, even under a very liberal definition of "substantially similar exemption," less than half of US residents hail from states that are eligible for the filing and withholding relief offered in mutuality requirement states.
+As such, even under a very liberal definition of "substantially similar exemption," only about 72 percent of US residents hail from states that would make them eligible for the filing and withholding relief offered in mutuality requirement states.